Morocco is one of those countries that I find myself forever dreaming of revisiting.

 If you’re on the tightest of tight budgets, there are several options that’ll land you with free accommodation while you’re in the country.
 Courchsurfing allows you to connect with locals by sleeping on spare sofas in their homes.
 It doesn’t cost a penny to do so, and is a fantastic way to gain an insight into Moroccan daily life away from the tourists.

-Housesitting is a way to avoid paying for accommodation, as is aimed more at the mid-range and luxury travellers.
+Housesitting is a more upmarket way to avoid paying for accommodation, as it’s aimed at the mid-range and luxury travellers.
 You’ll be looking after homes and pets while their owners are on holiday, and the houses can be extremely luxurious.
-I’ve met travellers that have petsat in an enormous castle in France before!
+I’ve met travellers that have pet-sat in an enormous castle in France before!
 Some of my friends housesat for a month in a luxurious riad in the Moroccan desert several years ago and it looked amazing.
 This option works best if you don’t have fixed travel dates, as you’ll be agreeing to dates that the owners set.

 Finally, when it comes to free accommodation, you could take a look at WorkAway in Morocco, where you’ll be able to help out locals in exchange for food and board.
 There are some seriously cool options available on the site, from rebuilding a Berber house in a Sahara oasis to helping manage a palm tree farm in the desert.

 If you’re not looking to travel for free and just want a clean and comfortable room to sleep in, there are plenty of great options, too.

 One of the most affordable ways to explore Morocco is by staying in a hostel.
-I stayed in several over my month in the country and was impressed by the quality of the hostels, as well as how many there are to choose from.
-Let’s look at the cheapest hostels in the country that still receive excellent reviews.
+I stayed in several over my first visit to the country and was impressed by the quality of the hostels, as well as how many there are to choose from.
+Let’s look at the best-reviewed hostels in the country.